Skip to main content

 VAT is a complex subject, but it can be particularly tricky if you incur expenses which you then need to pass on to your customers.
 Welcome to the bewildering topic of expenses versus disbursements.

-Disbursements and expenses are very different things, and have different VAT treatments even though you may charge them in the same way, so we’ll explain how it all works.
+Disbursements and expenses are very different things.
+Even though you might charge them in the same way, the treatment is not the same, so we’ll explain how it all works.

 Disbursements look almost exactly like expenses from the outside, but the technical reality is a different matter.
 Similar to expenses, disbursements are a payment you make to a third party that you will likely want to charge to your customer.